Students

 - Linus Rüegg

 - Master thesis.
 Co-advisor, with Prof. Dr. Robert Weibel and Dr. Thomas Phillips.
+2022.10-present

 - “LocID – A Unique Object at a Location Identifier: Designing a Global Hierarchical Geographic Identifier that Accounts for Spatial Inaccuracy and Computational Performance”